NeilBotelho/basic-golang-server/README.md

 ## Development:

 ### Requirements:
-The only real requirement to develop or run this server locally is having golang installed.
+Currently the only real requirement to develop or run this server locally is having golang installed.

 The tests that are written in bash and the make file requires linux but if you have windows with go installed you can install it.